why this study

 This problem highlights the complexities and importance of how we deliver feedback.
 Too much praise can lead to narcissistic behaviour and create a culture of low expectation.
 The problem with praise such as ‘you are so clever’ or ‘you must be so talented’ is that it does not tell students what they need to do next time to be successful.
 By praising their effort and/or the strategies they used, we give students a template of behaviours that they can follow next time.

 As the authors of the study noted, “children exposed to this intelligence feedback, with an emphasis on proving ability through high performance, were likely to respond negatively when they faced achievement setbacks…children given effort feedback, on the other hand, who valued learning over performance, were understandably less likely to fall apart when they experienced an isolated low performance.”
-Studies like this must make us consider the merit of calling certain students ‘gifted and talented’ as it implies to them that it is their gifts and talents that will make them successful, not what they do with it.
+Studies like this must make us consider the merit of calling certain students ‘gifted and talented’, as it implies to them that it is their gifts and talents that will make them successful, not what they do with them.

 A recent survey found that 98% of teachers believe that if their students have a growth mindset it will lead to improved student learning, but only 20% of them believe they are good at fostering a growth mindset and 85% want more help developing practical strategies.
+We can help.